EmilienAsc/Stadius-Move-V2/README.md

 This project is a significant improvement over V1, which dates back to November 2022.

+This program includes scraping, text processing of information, layout (in an image in Instagram storie format) and publication.

 ## Important information ⚠️:

 The current code contains significant imperfections, with considerable room for improvement (notably through the use of requests).
 This second version was coded in one evening.